Arab conquest of Egypt: Siege of Babylon Fortress

 When the Muslims realised that Faiyum was also too strong for them to take, they headed towards the Western Desert, where they looted as many cattle and animals as they could.
 They subsequently headed to a town in the Faiyum district named Bahnasa (not to be confused with Oxyrhynchus 50 miles further south), which was defeated and the city was captured.
 According to John of Nikiû, "they compelled the city to open its gates, and they put to the sword all that surrendered, and they spared none, whether old men, babe, or woman."
 The Arabs then noticed that John, with a small group of 50 men, had been following them.
-John and his men ran retreated to their base at Abûît, but their hiding place was betrayed by a Bedouin chief and they were all killed.
+John and his men retreated to their base at Abûît, but their hiding place was betrayed by a Bedouin chief and they were all killed.

 When news of John's death reached Theodore, who was commanding the garrison at Babylon, 'his lamentations were more grievous than the lamentations of David over Saul when he said: "How are the mighty fallen, and the weapons of war perished!"' as John of Nikiu puts it.
 Theodore hurried his troops up the Nile while Anastasius and Theodosius rushed from Nikiû to Babylon to strengthen it, while a further force was sent from Babylon to Abûît to strengthen it under Leontius, who was "obese in person, quite without energy and unacquainted with warlike affairs".
 When he arrived, he found Theodore and his troops there already making sorties every day against the Arab base at Bahnasa.
 Judging that Amr would soon be defeated, Leontius left only half of his men there, going back to Babylon with the other half.

 The Arabs eventually gave up on attempting to take Faiyum and returned northwards.
 Theodore gave orders for the body of John, which had been thrown in the Nile, to be found.
 It was retrieved with a net, embalmed with honour and sent back to Heraclius.
 As Theodore was commander-in-chief, Heraclius blamed him for John's death.
 Feeling that he was blamed due to negative reports from Theodosius and Anastasius, Theodore formed an enmity with them.